 Calling all community centers, libraries, schools, neighborhoods, youth groups, and MORE!

-In only 5 half-days (or sometimes only 2!), I will take kids through the process of writing and performing in their own original mini-musical.
+In only a few days, I will take kids through the process of writing and performing in their own original mini-musical.
 The final show is always fun and an incredibly positive experience, for kids and adults.
 Costumes / sets are minimal (think ‘black box theatre,’ with kids playing dress up and / or making their own cardboard props).

 The focus is on the creative process – and kids are able to create the characters and stories of their dreams, and it’s my great joy to tie it all together into one cohesive piece (and narrate / accompany on piano, off to the side 🙂